 Funding is allocated geographically in the City's established commercial areas.
-See the map above.
+This includes the business districts listed previously and businesses within Circle Drive.
 Buildings must be listed on the Saskatoon Register of Historic Places or on the Built Heritage Database (BHD) to receive this incentive.